arbitraryexecution/smart_contract_security/olympusDaoHack/README.md

 ## Background

 On October 21, 2022 the Olympus DAO was exploited for approximately 300K of OHM tokens.
-After analysis, it was found that the Olympus DAO contract exposes a `redeem` function which contains an exploitable vulnerability.
+After analysis, it was found that an Olympus DAO contract exposed a `redeem` function which contains an exploitable vulnerability.

 ## Exercise